Coppernic/coppernic.github.io-old/applications/agrident_wedge.md

  }
  ```

- if you don't want to declare CpcUtilsLib in your build, then here are
+ If you don't want to declare CpcUtilsLib in your build, then here are
  string values:

  ```java